Netflix/pollyjs/docs/configuration.md

 Options to be passed into the persister.

-?> __Note:__ Check out the appropriate documentation pages for each per persister for more details.
+?> __Note:__ Check out the appropriate documentation pages for each persister for more details.

 __Example__